 - ¼ teaspoon (¼ tsp) salt

 - 40 g (5 tbsp) cornstarch

 - 80 g (⅓ cup) aquafaba, *see notes

 - 550 g (4 cups) frozen cherries, or frozen berries of choice

 - 60 g (60 g) caster sugar, or maple syrup

 - 1 teaspoon (1 tsp ) lemon juice

 - Preheat your oven to 170°C/340°F (fan oven) or 190°C/375°F conventional oven.

-- Meanwhile prepare the filling.
-Add the soaked cashews, yoghurt, maple syrup, lemon juice, apple cider vinegar, lemon zest, salt and cornflour to your blender and blitz for a few minutes until smooth and creamy.
+- Meanwhile, prepare the filling.
+Add the soaked cashews, yogurt, maple syrup, lemon juice, apple cider vinegar, lemon zest, salt, and cornstarch to your blender and blitz for a few minutes until smooth and creamy.
 Transfer the mixture to a large bowl and whisk in the baking powder.